-- 139. The statement in the Moline Article that no crocidolite was found in the tissue for Case #6 is false.24 - 140.
-Dr. Moline also stated in her Article that the exposure data she obtained included "known abatement of asbestos while the patient was in school, home renovations that might have
+- The statement in the Moline Article that no crocidolite was found in the tissue for Case #6 is false.22 - 140.
+Dr. Moline also stated in her Article that the exposure data she obtained included "known abatement of asbestos while the patient was in school, home

-24 Ignoring or concealing tissue analyses is also not a new tactic.
+22 Ignoring or concealing tissue analyses is also not a new tactic.
 In one case against LTL, plaintiffs' law firm Kazan, McClain, Satterley & Greenwood (another firm that has retained Dr. Moline as an expert witness in cases against LTL) hid its expert's tissue analysis because he found no asbestos.
 The firm never produced the expert's voluminous analysis even though it was required to be disclosed under both the relevant California rules of evidence and a case-specific deposition notice.
 And while the expert testified under oath that he did not know whether he ever tested the specific plaintiff's tissue, emails later leave no question that he did and knew that he did at the time of the false testimony.

-used asbestos containing materials, and any other potential sources of asbestos exposure."
+renovations that might have used asbestos containing materials, and any other potential sources of asbestos exposure."
 Ex.
 A, Moline Article at 11.

-- 141. But she testified at Mr. Lanzo's trial in 2018 (before her Article was published) that 60 linear feet of exposed asbestos pipe was removed from Mr. Lanzo's basement.
+- 141. But she testified at Mr. Lanzo's trial in 2018 (before her Article was published) that 60 linear feet of exposed asbestos pipe were removed from Mr. Lanzo's basement.
 She had reviewed the asbestos record of abatement. - 142.
 Dr. Moline also testified that she understood that the basement was a family room with a TV and couches, and that Mr. Lanzo spent time in the basement. - 143.
 Case #6 is one of the cases Dr. Moline discusses in detail in her Article.
 Yet she does not mention the asbestos pipe in the basement as a potential source of exposure.
 She instead says that other potential exposures to asbestos were considered, with no identified source apart from the talcum powder. - 144.
 Mr. Lanzo also had potential exposures from his schools. - 145.
 In his elementary school, damage to the asbestos pipe insulation was found in multiple locations, including hallways, classrooms, the lunchroom, and the boys' locker room. - 146.
-In the school he attended from grades 1-4, the school district found what amounted to 64 bags of friable asbestos-containing material which would have been present while he attended (and removed after he left). - 147.
-In the school he attended for grade 5, large amounts of friable asbestos were found and removed from the boys' bathroom and classrooms in the years after his attendance. - 148.
-In his middle school, abatement records show that asbestos-containing material was removed from classrooms after Mr. Lanzo was a student at the school.
+In the school he attended from grades 1-4, the school district found what amounted to 64 bags of friable asbestos-containing material which would have been present while he attended (and removed after he left).

+- 148. In his middle school, abatement records show that asbestos-containing material was removed from classrooms after Mr. Lanzo was a student at the school.
 At one point, 67 bags of friable waste was removed from the school.
-All this asbestos would have been present when Mr. Lanzo was there.

-- 149. In his high school, hundreds of bags of friable asbestos were removed.
-The school district removed 200 square-feet of friable asbestos from the ground-floor lobby from 19891992-meaning some of the asbestos was removed during Mr. Lanzo's junior and senior year. - 150.
+All this asbestos would have been present when Mr. Lanzo was there. - 149.
+In his high school, hundreds of bags of friable asbestos were removed.
+The school district removed 200 square-feet of friable asbestos from the ground-floor lobby from 1989-1992-meaning some of the asbestos was removed during Mr. Lanzo's junior and senior year. - 150.
 Dr. Moline stated in her article that she considered "known abatement of asbestos while the patient was in school."
 Ex.
 A, Moline Article at 11.
 But she did not mention any of the abatement in Mr. Lanzo's schools in her Article.